topher200/assertion-context/README.md

 ### Running
 Once python is installed, tests can be run with
   - `make test`

+### Setting up dockerhub
+Use this command to use a username and password to log into docker.
+This allows you to push built images to  dockerhub:
+- `docker login`

 ## S3 and Lambda
 ### Papertrail